afrid0315/aws-azure-devops-interview_questions/linux-interview-questions-ans.md

 #### 116. What is GPG?
 **Answer.** GPG stands for GNU Privacy Guard.
 It is a free and open-source software suite that provides cryptographic privacy and authentication for data communication.
 GPG is a complete implementation of the OpenPGP (Pretty Good Privacy) standard as defined by RFC4880.

+#### 117. What is the significance of SIGKILL?
+**Answer.** The SIGKILL signal in Linux is significant because it forcefully terminates a process.
+It is often used as a last resort when a process needs to be immediately and unconditionally stopped, without allowing it to perform any cleanup or graceful shutdown procedures.
+The SIGKILL signal cannot be ignored or handled by the process, making it a powerful tool for stopping misbehaving or unresponsive programs.